dollodart/chepy/sci_law/combinatorics-isomers/readme.md

 edges between two nodes, or in the present case, any number of bonds between atoms.

+In fact, the problem of enumerating the isomers of hydrocarbons of the form CnH(2n+2) is one of rich history, which is discussed in Biggs, Lloyd, and Wilson's History of Graph Theory.
+Illustrious mathematicians such as Sylvester, Cayley, and Polya have contributed to this problem, in fact a famous theorem (Polya's enumeration theorem) was applied to enumerate the isomers.
+Accordingly this problem is discussed widely, for example, the Handbook of Applicable Mathematics has in its volume on combinatorics a table of the number of isomers of CnH(2n+2) developed by an algorithm in a research paper.
+A brief survey of the history of the problem of enumerating hydrocarbon isomers, and the application of a generating function method like that used in Knuth though with an explicit consideration of group theory, is available at https://arxiv.org/abs/math/0207176v1.
+These reference sequences in the OEIS which are exact and provided up to small integer numbers.

 Data source: Table 2.1 of Organic Chemistry by Carey, Guiliano 9th Edition.